Sureniology/DanielMoraite.github.io/docs/eolearntreecover.md

 #### Data Extraction

 You'll find details of how to get your area of interest AOI coordinates in my previous: [Satellite Imagery Analysis with Python I](https://danielmoraite.github.io/docs/satellite1.html) post.
-Make sure you save the coordinates in a file.geojson in your directory or if you have copied the github repo: ../eo-learn-master/example_data/.
+Make sure you save the coordinates in a file.geojson in your working directory or if you have copied the github repo: ../eo-learn-master/example_data/.

  global image request parameters